Classes and Schedules

 The Irish musical tradition is an aural tradition, so we put a high priority on learning by ear, a developable skill that's important no matter what kind of music one plays.
 Some teachers may offer written music in their classes, but others will not.
 It's a good idea to bring an audio recording device.
 (Please note: No video recording is allowed in any classes.
 Audio recording allowed if the teacher permits it.)

 It will improve everyone's experience of the week if you sign up for your appropriate level of classes.
-We will have advanced, intermediate and introductory classes in most instruments.
-Pease use the guidelines listed for each instrument, and bear in mind that students in the advanced classes will be asked to play in front of the class.
-If you're not sure which level is best for you, email Randal Bays
+We will have advanced, intermediate and introductory classes in fiddle, flute and concertina.
+Please use the guidelines listed for each instrument, and bear in mind that students in the advanced classes will be asked to play in front of the class.
+If you're not sure which level is best for you, email Randal Bays.
+We reserve the right to reassign students to specific classes in order to balance the number of students in each class.
+Dropping in on classes for which you're not registered is not OK.
+The exception are the "tune learning" classes, which are open to all students regardless of which instrument you play, also the "Special Classes" in Session 3, which will be announced at camp.

-Use the daily class schedule when selecting your classes.
-The full week's schedule is also posted below.
+Use the weekly schedule for an overview and the daily class schedule below when selecting your classes.